onap/dcaegen2/docs/sections/services/dfc/architecture.rst

 DFC will handle the collection of bulk PM data flow:
     1. Subscribes to fileReady DMaaP topic
     2. Collects the files from the xNF
-    3. Sends the collected files and files' data to DataRouter.
+    3. Sends the collected files and files' data to Data Router.

 DFC is delivered as one **Docker container** which hosts application server.